popphp/pop-storage/README.md

 ### Managing directories

 The AWS and Azure storage resources don't explicitly support "directories" or "folders."
 However, they do still allow for a "directory-like" structure in the form of "prefixes."
-The `pop-storage` normalizes that functionality into a more "directory-like" interface that allows the ability to change directories, make directories and remove directories.
+The `pop-storage` component normalizes that functionality into a more "directory-like" interface that allows the ability to change directories, make directories and remove directories.

 **NOTE:** The Azure storage resource doesn't allow the explicit creation or removal of empty directories.
 Instead, a new "directory" (prefix) is created automatically created with an uploaded file that utilizes a prefix.